Business Loans

 When to file your small business taxes

-Corporations must make estimated tax payments on the 15th day of the fourth, sixth, ninth and 12th month of its fiscal year.
-Owners of pass-through businesses must make estimated tax payments, which are generally due around April 15, June 15, Sept.
-15 and Jan.
-15 of the following year.
+Owners of pass-through businesses are usually required to make estimated tax payments, which are generally due April 15, June 15, September 15 and January 15 of the following year.
 If any of those dates fall on a weekend or legal holiday, the due date moves to the following business day.

 Some payroll, accounting or tax preparation software will estimate the business’s tax liability and send estimated tax payments to the IRS on their behalf.
-Just make sure to regularly set money aside for taxes, so it’s available when payments are due.
+Just make sure to regularly set money aside for taxes so it’s available when payments are due.

 It depends on how much the business makes and whether it’s a corporation or pass-through entity.
 Corporations pay a flat tax of 21% on business profits, while pass-through businesses pay taxes at the owner’s income-based marginal tax rate, ranging from 10% to 37%.